Twenty Thousand Leagues Under the Seas: Plot

 Circumstances aboard the submarine change drastically: watches are no longer kept, and the vessel wanders about aimlessly.
-Ned becomes so reclusive that Conseil fears for the harpooner's life.
-One morning, however, Ned announces that they are in sight of land and have a chance to escape.
-Professor Aronnax is more than ready to leave Captain Nemo, who now horrifies him, yet he is still drawn to the man.
-Fearing that Nemo's very presence could weaken his resolve, he avoids contact with the captain.
-Before their departure, however, the professor eavesdrops on Nemo and overhears him calling out in anguish, "O almighty God!
+Ned becomes so reclusive that Conseil fears for his wellbeing.
+One morning, he announces that they are in sight of land and have a chance to escape.
+Aronnax is more than ready to leave Captain Nemo, who now horrifies him, yet he is still drawn to the man.
+Fearing that Nemo's very presence could weaken his resolve, he avoids contact with him.
+Before their departure, the professor eavesdrops on Nemo and overhears him calling out in anguish, "O almighty God!
 Enough!
 Enough!"
-Aronnax immediately joins his companions, and they carry out their escape plans, but as they board the submarine's skiff, they realize that the Nautilus has seemingly blundered into the ocean's deadliest whirlpool, the Moskenstraumen, more commonly known as the "Maelstrom".
-Nevertheless, they manage to escape and find refuge on an island off the coast of Norway.
-The submarine's ultimate fate, however, remains unknown.
+Aronnax immediately joins his companions as they carry out their escape plans, but as they board the submarine's skiff they realise Nautilus has seemingly blundered into the ocean's deadliest whirlpool, the Moskstraumen (more commonly known as the Maelstrom).
+They escape and find refuge on an island off the coast of Norway.
+The submarine's ultimate fate remained unknown until the events of The Mysterious Island (1875).

 Themes and subtext

-Captain Nemo's assumed name recalls Homer's Odyssey, when Odysseus encounters the monstrous Cyclops Polyphemus in the course of his wanderings.
+Captain Nemo's assumed name recalls Homer's epic poem the Odyssey, when Odysseus encounters the monstrous Cyclops Polyphemus in the course of his wanderings.
 Polyphemus asks Odysseus his name, and Odysseus replies that it is Outis (Οὖτις) 'no one', translated into Latin as "Nemo".
-Like Captain Nemo, Odysseus wanders the seas in exile (though only for 10 years) and similarly grieves the tragic deaths of his crewmen.
+Like Captain Nemo, Odysseus wanders the seas in exile (though only for ten years) and similarly grieves the tragic deaths of his crewmen.